Joe Carstairs: Later life: Whale Cay and Florida

 In 1934, Carstairs invested $40,000 purchasing the island of Whale Cay in the Bahamas where she lavishly hosted guests such as Marlene Dietrich and the Duke and Duchess of Windsor.
 She constructed a Great House for herself and her guests as well as a lighthouse, school, church, and cannery.
 She created an agricultural enterprise and employed hundreds of Bahamians, also building complexes for them.
+Carstairs considered herself the official ruler of the island, and made laws banning alcohol and adultery, named all children born on the island, officiated marriages, and hired a private militia to protect the island.
 Her approach to them was paternalistic, but she was said to be extremely generous.
 She later expanded these properties by also buying the additional islands of Bird Cay, Cat Cay, Devil's Cay, half of Hoffman's Cay and a tract of land on Andros.

 During this time, she also started writing poetry under the pseudonym of Hans Bernstein.

 After selling Whale Cay in 1975, Carstairs moved to Miami, Florida.

 Carstairs died in Naples, Florida in 1993 at the age of 93.
 The doll Lord Tod Wadley was cremated with her.
 Her ashes and those of Ruth Baldwin were buried in Oakland Cemetery in Sag Harbor, New York.